Mevagissey Village: Is It Worth Visiting?

 Are there pubs, restaurants and takeaways in Mevagissey?

 Yes.
-There is a good mix of cafés, pubs, restaurants and takeaway food, which is one reason it works well as a lunch stop.
+There is a good mix of cafés, pubs, restaurants, bakeries and takeaway food.

 Is there a beach in Mevagissey?